-Beyond asking these questions, those considering an HMO should consider their own medical and health care needs.
-If you have pre-existing medical conditions and require specialty care, you will need to consider whether you are likely to follow the plan’s rules and restrict yourself to only using network providers.
-If you choose to go to an out-of-network provider, you may also want to ask whether they’ll accept the assignment, and if not whether it is worth it to you to pay the additional out-of-pocket expense to continue receiving care from them.
+Beyond asking these questions, if you are considering an HMO you should think about your own medical and health care needs.
+If you have pre-existing medical conditions and require specialty care, you need to consider whether you are likely to follow the plan’s rules and restrict yourself to only using network providers.
+If you choose to receive care out-of-network,, you may want to ask whether the provider will accept the assignment.
+If not, consider whether it is worth it to you to pay the additional out-of-pocket expense to receive care.

 To enroll in a Medicare Advantage Plan, you first must have Medicare Part A and Part B. Following this step, you can only sign up for a Medicare HMO plan during either your Initial Enrollment Period or during certain enrollment periods that happen each year, though there are Special Enrollment Periods available under certain circumstances.

 - Annual Enrollment Period – There are two enrollment periods that occur every year during which you can enroll in a Medicare HMO plan or make changes to an existing plan.
-The first is between October 15th and December 7th, and during that time Medicare Advantage-eligible individuals may enroll in, dis-enroll from, or change to another Medicare Advantage plan.
-There is also a Medicare Advantage Open Enrollment Period between January 1st and March 31st, and during that time Advantage Plan members can make only one change (such as switching from one Medicare Advantage Plan to another, or disenrolling from their Advantage Plan).
-The MA-OEP is not for non-Advantage Plan members, non-members cannot enroll in MA Plans during this period.
+The first is between October 15th and December 7th.
+During that time Medicare Advantage-eligible individuals may enroll in, dis-enroll from, or change to another Medicare Advantage plan.
+There is also a Medicare Advantage Open Enrollment Period between January 1st and March 31st.
+During that time Advantage Plan members can make only one change (such as switching from one Medicare Advantage Plan to another, or disenrolling from their Advantage Plan).
+The MA-OEP is not for non-Advantage Plan members.
+Non-members cannot enroll in MA Plans during this period.

-- Special Enrollment Periods – These enrollment periods are available to individuals who have experienced specific events such as moving to an area that is not in your plan’s service area or losing their insurance coverage as a result of a job loss.
+- Special Enrollment Periods – These enrollment periods are available to you if you have experienced specific events such as moving to an area that is not in your plan’s service area or losing your insurance coverage as a result of a job loss.

 When you are ready to sign up for a Medicare HMO plan, you can do so online.

-Each type of Medicare Advantage plan offers its own advantages and disadvantages, but the beneficiaries for whom a Medicare HMO plan makes the most sense are those that are looking for the lowest possible monthly premiums, those that don’t travel much, or need a great deal of speciality care.
+Each type of Medicare Advantage plan offers its own advantages and disadvantages.
+A Medicare HMO plan makes the most sense if you are looking for the lowest possible monthly premiums, don’t travel much, or need a great deal of speciality care.

-HMO’s may not be a fit for those who are looking for freedom in the selection of doctors, hospitals, and clinics, or are concerned with a known budget for their yearly cost of health care.
-If you prefer to stay with your own physician or to make your own decisions about what specialists you want to see, it is a good idea to review the individual HMO’s list of in-network physicians to see whether your favorites are on the list — and remember that if they leave the network, you will not be able to follow them without switching plans during the next AEP or MA-OEP or incurring additional charges.
+HMO’s may not be a fit if you are looking for freedom of selection of doctors, hospitals, and clinics, or are concerned with a known budget for your yearly cost of health care.
+If you prefer to stay with your own physician or to make your own decisions about what specialists you want to see, it is a good idea to review your HMO’s list of in-network physicians to see whether your favorites are on the list.
+Remember that if they leave the network, you will not be able to follow them without switching plans during the next AEP or MA-OEP or incurring additional charges.